Skip to navigation Skip to content

 Due to incapacity, has the student:

-25% concessional study load + Read more ...
+Reduced study load due to an incapacity + Read more ...

-A 25% study load concession may be granted if the customer has a substantial physical, psychiatric or intellectual disability that prevents them undertaking a full time study load in the course.
+A 25% study load concession may be granted if the customer has a substantial physical, psychiatric or intellectual disability that prevents them undertaking a full-time study load in the course.

 Reasonable excuse + Read more ...